 “Could you not touch my arm like that?
 I don’t like it.”

 Setting emotional boundaries with friends can be tough.
 Part of being a friend means being there for each other, right?
 Trueee.
 But it’s also okay to admit when you’re not in the right headspace to be there for someone else.
 You’re not helping anyone if you’ve got nothing in your tank.
 Emotional boundaries are also about recognizing emotional needs and validating feelings.
-Not only that, emotional boundaries are also about communication.
+Not only that, but emotional boundaries are also about communication.
 If your feelings are being put down or ignored altogether — not cool.

 Here we go again, with some examples to help our bbfs out.
 That’s you, you’re the bff.

-“Today has been the worst!
+“My date was the worst!
 Are you okay with hearing about it right now?”

 “This isn’t a great time for me to talk.”

 “It really sucks when I share things with you and my feelings are criticized or judged.”

 “I’m sorry you’re going through this.
 Honestly, I’m not in a good place to be there for you right now.
 Could we talk about it later?”

 “I don’t really feel comfortable talking about this topic.
 Can we change the subject?”